lisandro-git/lisandro-git.github.io/content/post/presentation/index.md

 I will soon post it on this website, so stay tuned !

 As for the beast, Couic-Couic is a very special bird.
 He is very curious, and he likes to learn new things.
 He is also very smart, and he is a very good friend.
-My girlfriend bought it for me when we went to the "Cité de la Voile Éric Tabarly" in Lorient (Brittany, France).
 I decided to make him my mascot, and he is a very good help !

 Anyway, I hope you'll enjoy your stay on my website, learn new things, and have fun !